dbaseqp/blog/_posts/2020-9-29-Hello World.md

 ### My Progress
 In order to pursue my cybersecurity passions, I chose to attend California Polytechnic University, Pomona.
 I joined the SWIFT (Students With an Interest in the Future of Technology), CPTC (Collegiete Penetration Testing Competition), and the CCDC (Collegiete Cyber Defense Competition) team to further my education in cybersecurity.
 I still enjoy video games (eSports, too), and still am passionate about conneceting people.
 Now, my goal is to help people stay safe and connected as modern technology evolves.

 For those who are looking for a way into cybersecurity but have no clue where to start, I was there, too.
 By far, the best piece advice I can give is to just start.
-That's why my motto is "engage, Google, break things."
-You shouldn't expect to learn everything before you start looking for opportunities.
+That's why my motto is "*engage, Google, break things.*" You shouldn't expect to learn everything before you start looking for opportunities.
 A lot of my process was being proactive and learning on the go as I tried to meet expectations.

 ### Who is baseq?
 People who see my online alias, baseq, almost always ask the same question: is it 'basic' or 'base Q'?
 Well, the creation of my username dates back to one of my CyberPatriot national finals trips in Baltimore, Maryland.
 During my team's preparation, I would often say "remember the basic things," referring to low hanging fruit to secure our competition environment.
 As the trip continued, I started purposefully spelling the word 'basic' in more convuluted ways as a joke.
 Eventually, I came across the spelling I use today 'baseq.'
 To answer the question on how to pronounce 'baseq': it's entirely silent ;)